-Indian PM Mr. Narendra Modiji in his Mann Ki Baat program expressed concern about growing drug menace in India.
-He has recently requested public feedback about stopping this menace and promised to discuss the remedies in his next episode of Mann Ki Baat.
+In one of his Mann Ki Baat program, Indian PM Mr Narendra Modiji expressed concern about growing drug menace in India.
+He has also requested public feedback about stopping this menace and discussed the remedies in another episode of Mann Ki Baat.

 To understand the issue of drug abuse or addiction problem first we need to understand the reasons behind addiction.
 If we can understand the reason and curb the same we will be able to tackle the problem of drug abuse effectively.